-1926: "On the theory of Quantum Mechanics" - Proceedings of the Royal Society of London, A112, p661.
-In this paper Dirac derived the statistical distribution subsequently called Fermi-Dirac statistics, starting from the symmetry laws of quantum mechanics.
-As is well known, this kind of statistics applies to particles such as electrons, protons and neutrons, in contrast to the Bose-Einstein statistics applicable to photons, π mesons and the like.
+Albert Einstein 1879-1955 electrons, protons and neutrons, in contrast to the Bose-Einstein statistics applicable to photons, π -mesons and the like.
 The statistical law itself had been derived a few months earlier by Fermi; Dirac had read this work but says he had then forgotten all about it.
 The sense in which Dirac went beyond Fermi was the derivation of the statistical law from the symmetry properties of the quantum mechanical wave function describing a collection of identical and indistinguishable particles.

-1927: "The Quantum Theory of the Emission and Absorption of Radiation" - Proceedings of the Royal Society of London, A114, p 243.
+1927 "The Ouantum Theory of the Emission and Absorption of Radiation" - Proceedings of the Royal Society of London, A114 : 243.
 This is a landmark paper in the development of our understanding of the nature of electromagnetic radiation and of its interaction with matter.
 It was written partly at Cambridge and partly at Copenhagen, and communicated to the Royal Society by Niels Bohr in February 1927.
-In this paper Dirac applied the principles of quantum mechanics to the electromagnetic field and

-Paul Adrien Maurice Dirac 1902-1984 thus inaugurated quantum field theory.
-It is the culmination of the work of Planck, Einstein and Bose, from the discovery of the black body radiation law by Planck in 1900, through the photon concept of Einstein in 1905, then the famous A and B coefficients of Einstein of 1917, and finally the Bose derivation of the statistical behaviour of photons in 1924 - until in Dirac's hands one achieved the complete elucidation of the quantum nature of light.
-Among other things this paper succeeded in obtaining the Einstein coefficients for stimulated emission, absorption and also spontaneous emission of light from basic theory.
+In this paper, Dirac applied the principles of quantum mechanics to the electromagnetic field and thus inaugurated quantum field theory.
+It is the culmination of the work of Planck, Einstein and Bose, from the discovery of the black body radiation law by Planck in 1900, through the photon concept of Einstein in 1905, then the famous A and B coefficients of Einstein of 1917, and finally the Bose derivation of the statistical behaviour of photons in 1924-until in Dirac's hands was achieved the complete elucidation of the quantum nature of light.
+Among other things, this paper succeeded in obtaining the Einstein coefficients or stimulated emission, absorption and also spontaneous emission of light from basic theory.

-In earlier papers Dirac had already obtained the coefficients for absorption and stimulated emission by treating matter quantummechanically but the electromagnetic field classically.
-It required the quantisation of the Maxwell field itself to obtain the Einstein coefficient for spontaneous emission also from first principles.
-In the language of creation and destruction operators for photons, this arises from the "one" on the right hand side in the commutation relation [a, a^{\dagger}] = $aa^{\dagger} - a^{\dagger}a = 1$.
-G. Wentzel, a well known theoretical physicist, described Dirac's achievements in this paper in these words: "Today, the novelty and boldness of Dirac's approach to the radiation problem may be hard to appreciate...
-Dirac's explanation came as a revelation."
+In his earlier papers, Dirac had already obtained the coefficients for absorption and stimulated emission by treating matter quantumnechanically, but the electromagnetic field classically.
+It required he quantization of the Maxwell field itself to obtain the Einstein coefficient for spontaneous emission, also from first principles.
+In he language of creation and destruction operators for photons, this rises from the "one" on the right-hand side in the commutation elation

+$[a, a^{\dagger}] = aa^{\dagger} - a^{\dagger}a = 1.$

+3 Wentzel, a well-known theoretical physicist, described Dirac's chievements in this paper in these words:

+Today, the novelty and boldness of Dirac's approach to the radiation problem may be hard to appreciate.
+Dirac's explanation came as a revelation.